andrewcheesmantest/thewatertrust/README.md

 2. Draft visualizations complete (for style, at least - some metrics still need to be built)
 3. Comprehensive summary (KPI report) draft complete
 4. Short summary complete and calculations errors resolved
-5. Working on aggregation issues
+5. Fixed aggregation issues for display in KPI format

 TODO:

 - Break functionality into bucketed counts
-- Create version of Short Summary that aggregates at the site level before rolling higher.

 Maybe TODO: